Sample Developmental Edit: Before And After Examples

 "Regardless," Marcus said, "we need to discuss performance improvement measures."

-The words landed like ice water.
+The words hit like ice water.
 Performance improvement.
 The corporate phrase that meant her job was on the line.

 "Those deliverables required architecture changes," Sarah said.
 "We needed three weeks minimum for testing.
 Your timeline gave us five days."